-What is a VPN?
+What Is A VPN?

 I’m not going to get into the technical details.
 If you’re interested in that, I’m sure there are lots of sites where you can get your nerd on. 🙂

-Think of a “local connection” as plugging your computer directly in to your router or cable modem.
+Think of a “local connection” as plugging your computer directly into your router or cable modem.
 Basically, there’s nothing between you and your Internet provider.

 The trouble with most local connections is that they essentially provide a big, flashing red beacon to your location to anyone who wants to know.

 The best way I can think of to conceptually explain a VPN is to think of a huge underground tunnel, like this one in New York City.
 It’s so big, you can stand up in it and still feel small.
 That’s the Internet.
-That tunnel carries lots of “water”, but it’s not secure at all.
-The water, i.e. your data, can seep through the cracks or get contaminated from other things.
+That tunnel carries lots of “water,” but it’s not secure at all.
+The water, i.e., your data, can seep through the cracks or get contaminated from other things.

 Both a VPN and your local Internet connection will get you to where you want to go.
-But a VPN makes sure that your data doesn’t get intercepted or polluted along the way.
+But a VPN makes sure your data doesn’t get intercepted or polluted along the way.

-Why use a VPN for Android TV boxes?
+Why Use A VPN For Android TV Boxes?

 It’s hard to think back to a time when we didn’t have to worry about privacy.
 Long before “Big Data” was a household phrase, our right to privacy was being assaulted on a daily basis.
 From traffic cameras to browser cookies, it seems we are giving up more and more of our personal information every day.

 We can all take simple steps to anonymity, and most of us do.
 For example, I have a separate junk email address with a fake name and information.
 Parents with small children will sometimes create fake personas for their online or gaming activity.
 Why do we do this?
-Because marketers are getting more and more savvy, and learning more about us as consumers every day.
+Because marketers are getting savvier and savvier and learning more about us as consumers every day.

 Nothing can make us truly anonymous on the Internet.
 But a good, secure VPN can go a long way to help.

-VPN’s were originally designed to provide a secure connection to another network.
+VPNs were originally designed to provide a secure connection to another network.
 As I said before, I use one when I’m working from home.
 My hardware VPN connects to my wireless router.
 When my work PC is within range, it automatically connects to the hardware VPN device and accesses my network at the office.
 To me, it’s just like I’m sitting at my desk.

 You’re probably thinking: “Great…but this doesn’t affect me at all.”